respawn-app/FlowMVI/docs/android.md

 ?> Compose stability configuration has been added in 1.6.0, and the library specifies stability rules with itself.
 `MVIState`, `MVIIntent`, `MVIAction`, `LambdaIntent` and `Store` are marked as `@Stable`.
 It's still best to annotate your contract with `@Immutable` explicitly however to ensure that the compiler pics up the mapping.
-See `stability_definitions.txt` to learn how to configure stability yourself.
+See [quickstart](quickstart.md) to learn how to configure stability yourself.

 ```kotlin
 @Composable